Shubham-Kashyap/MERN-APPLICATION/README.md

 # MERN-APPLICATION
 This is mern application version 2 including chat functionality using **socket.io** & **ReactJS**

-Hi, my name is **shubham kashyap** , I have created this project to learn & implement new things in MERN statck environment ! my main goal is to help other developers like me to build , create and deploy their application faster whithout loosing the confidence in development process
+Hi, my name is **shubham kashyap** , I have created this project to learn & implement new things like react-redux in MERN statck environment ! my main goal is to help other developers like me to build , create and deploy their application faster whithout loosing the confidence in development process